Wireless-Innovation-Forum/Common-Data/README.md

 # SAS-Data

-This repository holds all data related to the [Wireless Innovvation Forum / Spectrum Access System](https://github.com/Wireless-Innovation-Forum/Spectrum-Access-System) GitHub repository, which are stored in Git LFS (Large File storage).
+This is the repository found at [Wireless Innovation Forum](https://github.com/Wireless-Innovation-Forum/SAS-Data).
+It holds all data related to the [Wireless Innovation Forum / Spectrum Access System](https://github.com/Wireless-Innovation-Forum/Spectrum-Access-System) GitHub repository, which are stored in Git LFS (Large File storage).

 ## Data integration in SAS environment